shunito/readium-chrome-extension/mediaOverlaysDocumentation/media_overlays_testing.md

  * Go to chapter 1.
 Press 'play'.
 The text should be highlighted in gray/blue as the audio clips play.
  * Let playback continue.
 The pages should turn to match it.
  * During playback, turn the page.
 Playback should jump to the new page.
+ * During playback, select a section from the table of contents.
+Playback should jump to the new section.
  * Pause playback and turn the page.
 Restart playback.
-It should start at the right place.
+It should resume at the top of the current page.
+ * Pause playback in the middle of a paragraph.
+The highlighting should go away.
+ * Restart playback.
+The highlight should reappear and the audio should start where it left off.
+ * Go to chapter 2.
+Then go back 1 page, to the end of chapter 1.
+Start playback.
+When that page is done playing, it should continue automatically to chapter 2.
  * Switch between single-page and two-page display (in Readium's settings dialog).
 Try these page-related tests again.

-Known behavior: if an element starts on one page and ends on another, it is treated as though it is on the first of those two pages.
-There is no reliable way of synchronizing audio at a sub-element level.

 ## Valentin Haüy